-- Changing from one course to another - Interfering with the opponent, voluntary or not. - Not passing through a gate correctly (art.
-661.4.2)
+- Changing from one course to another - Interfering with the opponent, accidentally or not. - Not passing through a gate correctly (art.
+661.4.2) - Stepping back (art.
+614.2.3)

 1212.9 Awards

 The OC can present awards to the competing teams and can award special prizes for individual competitors, such as fastest lady or man or persons winning most points.